French Foreign Legion

 Legionnaires are today renowned as highly trained soldiers whose training focuses on traditional military skills and on the Legion's strong esprit de corps, as its men come from different countries with different cultures.
 Consequently, training is often described as not only physically challenging, but also very stressful psychologically.
-Legionnaires may apply for French citizenship after three years' service, or immediately after being wounded in the line of duty: This latter provision is known as "Français par le sang versé" ("French by spilled blood").
+Legionnaires may apply for French citizenship after three years' service, or immediately after being wounded in the line of duty; this latter provision is known as "Français par le sang versé" ("French by spilled blood").

 History

 The Foreign Legion was created by Louis Philippe, the King of the French, on 10 March 1831 to allow the incorporation of foreign nationals into the French Army from the foreign regiments of the Kingdom of France.
-Recruits included soldiers from the recently disbanded Swiss and German foreign regiments of the Bourbon monarchy and also people from shady backgrounds as well.
+Recruits included soldiers from the recently disbanded Swiss and German foreign regiments of the Bourbon monarchy and also people from shady backgrounds.
 The Royal Ordinance for the establishment of the new regiment specified that the foreigners recruited could only serve outside France.
 The French expeditionary force that had occupied Algiers in 1830 was in need of reinforcements, and the Legion was accordingly transferred by sea in detachments from Toulon to Algeria.

 Since its establishment in 1831, the Legion has consisted of hundreds of thousands in active service at its peak, and suffered the aggregated loss of nearly 40,000 men in France, Morocco, Tunisia, Madagascar, West Africa, Mexico, Italy, Crimea, Spain, Indo-China, Norway, Syria, Chad, Zaïre, Lebanon, Central Africa, Gabon, Kuwait, Rwanda, Djibouti, former Yugoslavia, Somalia, the Republic of Congo, Ivory Coast, Afghanistan, Mali, as well as others.
 The Legion was primarily used to help protect and expand the French colonial empire during the 19th century.
-The Foreign Legion was initially stationed only in Algeria, where it took part in the Pacification of Algeria and destruction of the natural habitat of the colony.
+The Foreign Legion was initially stationed only in Algeria, where it took part in the Pacification of Algeria.
 Subsequently, the Foreign Legion was deployed in a number of conflicts, including the First Carlist War in 1835, the Crimean War in 1854, the Second Italian War of Independence in 1859, the French intervention in Mexico in 1863, the Franco-Prussian War in 1870, the Tonkin Campaign and Sino-French War in 1883, supporting growth of the French colonial empire in Sub-Saharan Africa, the Second Franco-Dahomean War in 1892, the Second Madagascar expedition in 1895 and the Mandingo Wars in 1894.
 In World War I, the Foreign Legion fought in many critical battles on the Western Front.
-It played a smaller role in World War II than in World War I, however, participated in the Norwegian, Syrian and North African campaigns.
+It played a smaller role in World War II than in World War I; it did, however, participate in the Norwegian, Syrian and North African campaigns.
 During the First Indochina War (1946–1954), the Foreign Legion saw its numbers swell.
 In Vietnam, the Legion lost a large number of men in the catastrophic Battle of Dien Bien Phu against forces of the Viet Minh.